bayesmendel/Fam3PRO_UI/README.md

   + `gene-utils.R`: utilities for manaing genetic testing data for pedigrees

-  + `modules.R`: contatins UI module functions for cancer history, genetic testing, and managing module memory.
+  + `modules.R`: contains UI module functions for cancer history, genetic testing, and managing module memory.

   + `ped-utils.R`: utilities that manage the pedigree structure such as creating a new pedigree, adding a new family members, modifying a family member's data.
-Functions that need to user a combintation of cancer history, genetic testing information, demographics, and/or surgical history are also found here.
+Functions that need to user a combination of cancer history, genetic testing information, demographics, and/or surgical history are also found here.

   + `pp-utils.R`: utilities for running PanelPRO and visualizing its results.

-  + `surg-utils.R`: utilities for manaing surgical history.
+  + `surg-utils.R`: utilities for managing surgical history.

+## Current Status of the App

+The app is fully functional in its current state with all major features implemented.
+The biggest complaint for the users is that the app tended to crash when loading or copying a pedigree however, I pushed a fixed for that